Photo: The Shield of Achilles

 To give to him they deemed most just.

 Translating Greek into English will never be an exact science.
 There will always be hundreds of ways to convey any single passage.
 Due to this fact, every translator must choose what to stress in his or her translation.
 In this passage, Homer describes Achilles’ shield and the scenes that decorate it, specifically the “town in peace.”
 The imagery stands in direct contrast to the rest of the poem’s theme of war.
 It reminds the reader of the bygone days before the fighting started, and gives him hope that someday the fighting will stop.
 I also decided to emphasize the rhythm and the meter of the Iliad by translating in English meter.
 As dactylic hexameter (the poem’s original meter) does not naturally lend itself to English, I chose something much more familiar to the modern audience, iambic tetrameter (which is used in many English poems).
 Having only four metrical feet per line allowed me to create quicker, more vivid lines, while the iambs help to mimic the natural rhythm of the human voice.

-Stephen Jagoe is a junior in the College double-majoring in Classical Studies and Physics.
+Stephen Jagoe (College ’22) is a student at the University of Pennsylvania double-majoring in Classical Studies and Physics.